-Communicating with potential wedding photographers ahead of time is crucial for booking the right photography vendor for your wedding.
-You’ll put a lot of time and consideration into all the details of your wedding and you want to choose the right photographer who will capture everything the way you envision it.
-You and your photographer will spend a lot of time together on your big day so you want to make sure that they not only have the style you are looking for but also the personality that will mesh with yours.
+Communicating with potential wedding photographers ahead of time is crucial for booking the right photographer for your wedding.
+You’ll put a lot of time and consideration into all the details of your wedding and you want to choose the right photographer.
+One who will capture everything the way you envision it.
+You and your photographer will spend a lot of time together on your big day.
+You want to make sure that they not only have the style you are looking for but also the personality that will mesh with yours.
 Here are some tips to help you prepare for your photography consultation.

 Have a pen and paper handy so you can look back over all the information you discuss.
 If you are meeting with more than one photographer this is incredibly important to be able to compare your likes and dislikes.
+It may be tempting to compare photographers on price alone but that is a huge mistake.
+Experience, artistry, posing & even equipment are just a few things that can set one apart from another.
 There are so many more factors to compare and consider than just price.
 Each photographer is unique and brings their own special perspective to the table.
 One thing I personally do after a wedding photography consultation is to send an email with a custom proposal that recaps what we talked about along with a copy of the

-It is not necessary to meet your wedding photographer in person, many times I book my couples through email by answering questions before they’re even asked.
-If you prefer to have either a chat on the phone/video call or meet in person I would recommend .letting your photographer suggest a location since most often it will be a quiet place where you can actually talk and have fewer distractions.
-When I do meet with my couples in person I always suggest the same place, a wine bar central in my city because it’s a super cool spot that’s quiet and really easy to carry on conversations without being distracted.
+Every photographer should have an “about” section on their website and this is a great place to start!
+It isn’t necessary to meet your wedding photographer in person, many times I book my couples through email by answering questions before they’re even asked.
+If you prefer to have more one-on-one time before making your decision, consider a phone/video call or meeting in person.
+I would recommend letting your photographer suggest a location since most often it will be a quieter place where you can actually talk and have fewer distractions.
+When meeting with my couples in person I always suggest the same place, a wine bar central in my city because it’s a super cool spot that’s quiet and really easy to carry on conversations without being distracted.

 Want more tips?
 Here are some tips to consider when choosing a Rochester, NY wedding venue.